teesloane/Auth-Boss/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Introduction

 The intention of this document is to chronicle and catalogue the methodologies of _authentication_ on the web.
-By _authentication_ I am referring to the process of creating a system through which user's can "login" to an online service and be given access to otherwise protected resources.
+By _authentication_ I am referring to the process of creating a system through which users can "login" to an online service and be given access to otherwise protected resources.

-This quote might better sum up what I'm trying to cover:
+The following quote might better sum up what I'm trying to cover:

 > Client authentication involves proving the identity of a client (or user) to a server on the Web.[1]